Impaired barrier, inflammation and breakouts can be treated with Hyaluronic acid.

 So as you can see, when it comes to the type of hyaluronic acid used in your skincare products, size does matter; it determines whether the hyaluronic sits on your skin’s surface or penetrates deep into the subcutaneous layers.

-Is it the perfect post-procedure topical following treatments like micro-needling?
+Is it the perfect post-procedure topical following skin treatments?

-Hyaluronic acid is a native human molecule; therefore, it is the ideal treatment for those whose natural defence barrier has been purposely compromised.
+Because hyaluronic acid for skin is a native human molecule, it is the ideal treatment for those whose natural defence barrier has been compromised or whose skin barrier function is out of whack.

-After many years of working directly with the skin, we firmly believe that PURE, UNADULTERATED HYALURONIC ACID is the ONLY INGREDIENT you should be using DURING and at least up to 36 HOURS AFTER-TREATMENT to PREVENT CONTAMINATION and INFECTION.
+After many years of working directly with the skin, we firmly believe that PURE, UNADULTERATED HYALURONIC ACID is the ONLY INGREDIENT you should be using DURING and at least up to 36 HOURS AFTER-TREATMENT to PROMOTE SKIN HEALING and PREVENT CONTAMINATION and INFECTION.

 What products do you recommend?